TailGrids/tailgrids-react/README.md

 ## 💙 Support

 You can always support this project and inspire us by **Starring🌟 This Repository** and sharing with friends.
-If you like the the library consider purchasing [**⚡ TailGtids Pro**](https://tailgrids.com/pricing) to get access to all available premium components.
+If you like the the library consider purchasing [**⚡ TailGrids Pro**](https://tailgrids.com/pricing) to get access to all available premium components.

 ## 🎁 License